A Point on Discrete versus Continuous State-Space Markov Chains: Abstract

 \section{Abstract}

-This paper examines the impact of discrete marginal distributions on copula-based Markov chains.
-We present results on mixing and parameter estimation for a copula-based Markov chain model with Bernoulli($p$) marginal distribution and highlight the differences between continuous and discrete state-space Markov chains.
-We derive estimators for model parameters using the maximum likelihood approach and discuss other estimators of $p$ that are asymptotically equivalent to its maximum likelihood estimator.
-The asymptotic distributions of the parameter estimators are provided.
-A simulation study showcases the performance of the different estimators of $p$.
-Additionally, statistical tests for model parameters are included.
+This paper investigates the effects of discrete marginal distributions on copula-based Markov chains.
+We establish results on mixing properties and parameter estimation for a copula-based Markov chain model with Bernoulli($p$) marginal distributions, emphasizing some distinctions between continuous and discrete state-space Markov chains.
+We derive parameter estimators utilizing the maximum likelihood estimation (MLE) method and explore alternative estimators of $p$ that are asymptotically equivalent to the MLE.
+Furthermore, we provide the asymptotic distributions of these parameter estimators.
+A simulation study is conducted to evaluate the performance of the various estimators for $p$.
+Additionally, we employ the likelihood ratio test to assess independence within the sequence.